Parable of the Renegades

 *Pff!
 Ufufufufu… Ahahahaha!!!*

 It was strange.
 Rio appeared to be laughing and crying at the same time.
 Her laughter was the loudest Lucas had ever heard from her, so far.
-It ticked him off a little because he considered the possibility that the laughter may have been forced.
+It ticked him off a little because it got to him that the laughter may have been forced.

 “Hey!
 Can’t you give a guy a break and let him try to be sincere!?”

 “No, i-it is not that,” Rio finally managed to say.
 She brushed away the tears that leaked from both eyes.
 “It was that other phrase you said.
-If I were to translate it into Nihanese, it would have meant that you accepted…”
+Translated to Nihanese, it would have meant that you accepted…”

 “Accepted?”
 Lucas parroted in confusion.
 “Accepted what?”